 This is one example of Amish dating, in a church group – New Order Amish – known for its stricter dating standards.
 In this case, that includes the step of the young man asking the father for permission.
 That is a high standard indeed.

 There are different dating customs and norms, of course, across Amish communities.
+And Amish youth have different experiences during their time “running around“.
 Richard Stevick gives us an in-depth look into the variety in his book Growing Up Amish: The Rumspringa Years.

 A few excerpts (from pages 216-220) – first, from groups with a more conservative approach to dating:

 In small settlements, among conservative youth groups, and in New Order settlements, couples almost always begin dating or courting in the context of Sunday-night singings, when the boy goes to pick up the girl he has asked out, or their meeting may occur afterward, when he takes her home, depending on the local tradition.
 In all settlements, however, the boy takes the initiative in dating or courtship.
 He may show his interest by writing a letter, or by going through a mutual friend instead of directly asking the girl for a date.
 She will typically respond through a third person.
 Having a mutual friend who prepares the way or relays the response to the invitation reduces the likelihood of public rejection, shame, or teasing.